Fulbright Public Policy Fellowship

 A diversified and connected system of higher education

-Colombia has a growing and diverse higher education system, composed of over 316 higher education institutions, offering 2,723 master’s programs and 438 doctoral programs.
+Colombia has a growing and diverse higher education system, composed of over 381 higher education institutions, offering 2,825 master’s programs and 449 doctoral programs.
 Colombian higher education institutions have been innovating their programs and procedures in order to attract more foreign scholars and students.
-The National Ministry of Education and its allies, MinCiencias and ICETEX, have invested heavily in advancing the installed capacities of Colombia's higher education system in order to improve the research and teaching in their campuses.
+The National Ministry of Education and its allies, MinCiencias and ICETEX, have invested heavily in advancing the installed capacities of Colombia's higher education system in order to improve the research and teaching on their campuses.

 Colombia’s bet on Science, Technology, and Innovation

-A number of new partnerships between Colombian and U.S. universities have been cemented during recent years; many of them funded by Colombia Científica.
+A number of new partnerships between Colombian and U.S. universities have been cemented in recent years; many of them funded by Colombia Científica.
 As the flagship Colombian governmental initiative to promote internationalization, science, and research in the country, Colombia Científica has coordinated efforts with the productive sector and world-class institutions.
 This inter-institutional initiative, supported by the World Bank, has gathered 148 stakeholders participating in eight Scientific Ecosystems in the following strategic focus areas: bio-economics, health, sustainable energy, food, and society.
-More than 900 products have been developed in the framework of this alliance, including patents, prototypes, bioprocessing facilities, industrial design registrations, spin-offs, among others.
+More than 1100 products will be developed by 2023 in the framework of this alliance, including patents, prototypes, bioprocessing facilities, industrial design registrations, and spin-offs, among others.

 The Territorial Ecosystems of Science, Technology, and Innovation (CT&I), established by MinCiencias, also provide a framework for development in the different regions of Colombia.
 By integrating the regions' specific needs into strategic investment projects, competitive production areas, and development initiatives, the Department Councils of CT&I have played a key role in the alignment of regional initiatives and the goals and policies of science, technology, and innovation in the country.